uditalias/injex/website/docs/basic-example.md

 ### Interfaces

-We're going to use the `IMailProvider` Typescript interface later on, let's add it to a file called `interfaces.ts` inside the `src/` folder.
+We're going to use the `IMailProvider` Typescript interface later on, So add it to a file called `interfaces.ts` inside the `src/` folder.

 ```ts title="src/interfaces.ts"
 export interface IMailProvider {